California voter registration guide

 California online voter registration

-- You can register to vote online if you have a California driver's license, driver's permit, or a state ID card.
+- You can register to vote online if you have a California driver license, driver permit, or a nondriver ID card issued by the DMV.

 - Visit the California online voter registration tool.